Frequently Asked Questions

 We use different siding materials on different products.
 All our standard siding products are manufactured by Louisiana Pacific™.
 This includes LP SmartSide panel, and LP SmartSide panel with Silver Tech radiant barrier technology.
 These products are treated to resist moisture and insect damage, designed to stay straight and hold paint extremely well, are manufactured using environmentally friendly methods and are covered by a manufacturer’s 50-Year Limited Warranty.

 What kind of roof will I get on my shed?

 Our proven construction materials and methods are the same ones used in most homes.
 The rafters are precut 2″x4″s positioned over the wall studs and joined at the center with 2″x4″ steel truss plates on both sides.
 This assures maximum load capacity and weight distribution.
 Garden Series buildings include 7/16″ OSB roof decking, while Premier and Premier PRO Series buildings get upgraded 7/16″ LP ProStruct Roof Decking with SilverTech Radiant Barrier technology.
-All three Series of Tuff Shed factory-direct buildings include #15 roofing felt moisture barrier.
-Garden and Premier Series include 25-Year Owens Corning 3-tab shingles.
-Premier PRO Series buildings get upgraded Owens Corning Dimensional shingles with a Manufacturer’s Lifetime Warranty.
-All Tuff Shed storage buildings also include a baked enamel formed steel drip edge to protect the edge of the decking from weather and to support the shingles edges from breakage.
+All three Series of Tuff Shed factory-direct buildings include roofing underlayment as a moisture barrier anda baked enamel formed steel drip edge around the perimeter of the roof decking to protect the edge of the decking from weather and to support the shingle’s edges from breakage.
+Garden and Premier Series include 25-Year GAF Royal Sovereign 3-tab shingles.
+Premier PRO Series buildings get upgraded GAF Timberline HDZ Dimensional Shingles with a Manufacturer’s Limited Lifetime Warranty.